What to Expect

 When should I arrive?

 Most people arrive about half an hour before the performance starts.
-Most evening classical concerts begin at 7.30pm but please check with the venue as start times for concerts can vary, from morning, lunchtime, matinees and evening performances.
+Please check with the venue as start times for concerts can vary, from morning, lunchtime, matinees and evening performances.

 Are there any rules I need to be aware of?